Electrical steel: Magnetic properties

-The typical relative permeability (μr) of electrical steel is 4,000 times that of vacuum.
+The typical relative permeability (μr) of electrical steel is 4,000-38,000 times that of vacuum, compared to 1.003-1800 for stainless steel.

 The magnetic properties of electrical steel are dependent on heat treatment, as increasing the average crystal size decreases the hysteresis loss.
 Hysteresis loss is determined by a standard Epstein tester and, for common grades of electrical steel, may range from about 2 to 10 watts per kilogram (1 to 5 watts per pound) at 60 Hz and 1.5 tesla magnetic field strength.

 Electrical steel can be delivered in a semi-processed state so that, after punching the final shape, a final heat treatment can be applied to form the normally required 150-micrometer grain size.
 Fully processed electrical steel is usually delivered with an insulating coating, full heat treatment, and defined magnetic properties, for applications where punching does not significantly degrade the electrical steel properties.
 Excessive bending, incorrect heat treatment, or even rough handling can adversely affect electrical steel's magnetic properties and may also increase noise due to magnetostriction.

 The magnetic properties of electrical steel are tested using the internationally standard Epstein frame method.

 The size of magnetic domains in sheet electrical steel can be reduced by scribing the surface of the sheet with a laser, or mechanically.
 This greatly reduces the hysteresis losses in the assembled core.